Maud de Braose: Imprisonment and death

 Maud and William were first imprisoned at Windsor Castle, but were shortly afterwards transferred to Corfe Castle in Dorset where they were placed inside the dungeon.
 The contemporaneous History of the Dukes of Normandy and Kings of England claims Maud and William both starved to death.
-It is also said that John had her with her son imprisoned at Corfe castle and ordered that a sheaf of oats and one piece of raw bacon be given to them.
-He did not allow them to have any more meat.
+It is also said that John had her with her son imprisoned at Corfe Castle and ordered that a sheaf of oats and one piece of raw bacon be given to them.
+He did not allow them to have any more food.
 After eleven days, the mother was found dead between her son's legs.
-Her son, who was also dead, was found sitting straight, bent against the wall.
+Her son, who was also dead, was found sitting upright, but leaning against the wall.
 So desperate was the mother that she had eaten the flesh from her own son's cheeks.
-The manner in which they met their deaths so outraged the English nobility that the Magna Carta, which King John was forced to sign in 1215, contains clause 39: "No man shall be taken, imprisoned, outlawed, banished or in any way destroyed, nor will we proceed against or prosecute him, except by the lawful judgement of his peers or by the law of the land."
+The manner in which they met their deaths so outraged the English nobility that Magna Carta, which King John was forced to sign in 1215, contains clause 39: "No man shall be taken, imprisoned, outlawed, banished or in any way destroyed, nor will we proceed against or prosecute him, except by the lawful judgement of his peers or by the law of the land."

 Her husband died a year later in exile in France where he had gone disguised as a beggar to escape King John's wrath after the latter had declared him an outlaw, following his alliance with Llywelyn the Great, whom he had assisted in open rebellion against the king, an act which John regarded as treason.
 He was buried in the Abbey of St. Victor, Paris.

 Maud's daughter Margaret de Lacy founded a religious house, the Hospital of St. John, in Aconbury, Herefordshire in her memory.
 On 10 October 1216, eight days before his death, King John conceded three carucates of land in the royal forest of Aconbury to Margaret for the construction of the religious house.
 He sent the instructions to her husband Walter de Lacy, who held the post of Sheriff of Hereford, by letters patent.